Sg1787/Sg1787/README.md

 # Hi, I'm Sadiyah Grobbler! 👋

-I'm an aspiring IT Developer focused on **Cloud Computing** and **Full Stack Development**.I thrive on the challenge of troubleshooting complex issues
+I'm an IT Developer focused on **Cloud Computing** and **Full Stack Development**.I thrive on the challenge of troubleshooting complex issues

 > "There is no end, only the next stage." – *Grandfather Nurgle*